 He lit up the concert stage in performances with the Deutsche Radio Philharmonic, the Latvian National Opera, the Orchestra Lamourez in Paris, and The Metropolitan Opera for their “Summer in the Parks” concert series.
 He made his debut at Carnegie Hall in Mark Hayes’ Te Deum and returned there to sing Fauré’s Requiem and Haydn’s Paukenmesse.
-In addition, he traveled to Vienna as a representative for the George London Foundation.
+In addition, he studied in Vienna, Austria as a representative for the George London Foundation.

-He is a Metropolitan Opera National Council Grand Finals Winner, where he was the youngest male competitor to ever win the competition.
+He has won multiple national and international awards including winning the Metropolitan Opera National Council Grand Finals, where he was the youngest male competitor to ever win America's most important vocal competition.
 He also won the Met's then-General Director, Joseph Volpe Award.

 Donovan is a graduate of the prestigious Lindemann Young Artist Development Program at The Metropolitan Opera and The Juilliard School, Stetson University, Mannes Conservatory, Sorbonne Université Paris, and Accademia di Italiano Milan.